 - Encourage the patient to cooperate.
 Advise the patient to remain still during the test because movement may distort results.
 He may also be asked to breathe in or out or to briefly hold his breath during the exam.

-- Explain the need to darkened the examination field.
-The room may be darkened slightly to aid visualization on the monitor screen, and that other procedure (ECG and phonocardiography) may be performed simultaneously to time events in the cardiac cycles.
+- Explain the need to darken the examination field.
+The room may be darkened slightly to aid visualization on the monitor screen, and other procedures (ECG and phonocardiography) may be performed simultaneously to time events in the cardiac cycles.